temporalio/sdk-python/README.md

 ##### Asynchronous Activities

-Asynchronous activities, i.e. functions using `async def`, are the recommended activity type.
+Asynchronous activities, that is, functions using `async def`, are the recommended activity type.
 When using asynchronous activities no special worker parameters are needed.

 Cancellation for asynchronous activities is done via